aosabook/500lines/data-store/chapter.md

 Storing richer data
 (via [``json``](http://json.org)
 or [``msgpack``](http://msgpack.org))
-is just a matter of writing your own and setting it as the ``value_ref_class``.
+is a matter of writing your own and setting it as the ``value_ref_class``.
 ``BinaryNodeRef`` is an example of using [``pickle``](https://docs.python.org/3.4/library/pickle.html) to serialise data.

-Database compaction.
+Database compaction:
-Compacting should be as simple as doing an infix-of-median traversal of the tree writing things out as you go.
+Compacting can be done via an infix-of-median traversal of the tree writing things out as you go.
 It's probably best if the tree nodes all go together, since they're what's traversed to find any piece of data.